mattantonelli/ffxiv-collect/README.md

 # FFXIV Collect
 This is another application for tracking your Final Fantasy XIV collections written in [Ruby on Rails](https://rubyonrails.org/) and powered by [XIVAPI](https://xivapi.com/).
 This application strives to be as autonomous as possible by pulling as much data as possible from [XIVAPI](https://xivapi.com/).
 The rest is maintained by a small group of moderators using community-sourced data.

-## Important Notice

-FFXIV Collect has recently switched to the [Lalachievements](https://lalachievements.com/en/) API for character synchronization.
-This API is currently private, so you will not be able to synchronize characters with the latest version of this code.
-Until this API becomes public, you can check out the tag `no-lala`.

 ## API

 All of this application's data is made available through a RESTful JSON API.
 See the [wiki](https://github.com/mattantonelli/ffxiv-collect/wiki) for details.